cri-o/cri-o/docs/crio.8.md

     2. bind: A directory is created inside container state directory and bind mounted into the container for the volumes.
 	3. ignore: All volumes are just ignored and no action is taken. (default: "mkdir")

+**--imagestore**="": Store newly pulled images in the specified path, rather than the path provided by --root.

 **--infra-ctr-cpuset**="": CPU set to run infra containers, if not specified CRI-O will use all online CPUs to run infra containers.